cksource/mrgit/README.md

 mrgit --resolver-url-template="https://github.com/\${ path }.git"
 ```

-You can also use full HTTPS URLs to configure `dependencies` in your `mrgit.json`.
+You can also use full HTTPS URLs to configure `dependencies` in your configuration file.

 ### Base branches

 When you call `mrgit sync` or `mrgit co`, mrgit will use the following algorithm to determine the branch to which each repository should be checked out:

-1. If a branch is defined in `mrgit.json`, use it.
+1. If a branch is defined in configuration file, use it.
 A branch can be defined after `#` in a repository URL.
 For example: `"@cksource/foo": "cksource/foo#dev"`.
-2. If a tag is defined in `mrgit.json`, use it.
+2. If a tag is defined in configuration file, use it.
 A tag can be defined after `@` in a repository URL.
 Its either a specific tag name, such as `@v30.0.0`, or `@latest` tag that will look for the latest available tag.
 3. If the root repository (assuming, it is a repository) is on one of the "base branches", use that branch name.
 4. Otherwise, use `master` branch.